StackForge-EU/helmcharts/charts/ghostcms/README.md

 ## Using Existing Secrets

 To use an existing secret for the managed MariaDB passwords, set `mariadb.existingSecret` to the name of your secret.
-The secret must contain a `password` key.
+The secret must contain `rootPassword` and `password` keys.

 ```yaml
 mariadb: